AESTHET1C/Backglass-2/README.md

 A user-oriented code library can be found here: [TODO]

-The coprocessor firmware can be found here: [TODO]
+The coprocessor firmware can be found here: <https://github.com/AESTHET1C/Backglass-2-Firmware>